 But they didn’t know that.
 As far as they knew, for the entire time, they had murdered an innocent human being.

-Yet the script writes this denouement as if Ray and Julie remain as pure as fallen snow.
+Yet the script writes this denouement as if Ray and Julie remain as pure as sea-foam.

 Gosh gee, maybe all the fish imagery is actually a theme meant to evoke thoughts of Jesus, the fisherman of men, and to emphasize the importance of forgiving sins.
 After all, the